braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/braze_currents/event_glossary/message_engagement_events.md

-  "user_phone_number": (string) the phone number of the user who sent the message to your Braze number, "subscription_group_id": (string) id of the subscription group which the phone number the user messaged belongs to, "inbound_phone_number": (string) the phone number the message was sent to, "inbound_media_urls": (string) the URLs of inbound media attachments if received, "action" : (string) the subscription action Braze took as a result of this message (either `subscribed`, `unsubscribed` or `none` based on the message body. `None` indicates this inbound message did not match any of your keywords to opt-in or opt-out a user), "message_body" : (string) the body of the message sent by the user, "campaign_id": (string) id of the campaign if Braze identifies this inbound message is a reply to a campaign,
+  "user_phone_number": (string) the phone number of the user who sent the message to your Braze number, "subscription_group_id": (string) id of the subscription group which the phone number the user messaged belongs to, "inbound_phone_number": (string) the phone number the message was sent to, "media_urls": (string) the URLs of inbound media attachments if received, "action" : (string) the subscription action Braze took as a result of this message (either `subscribed`, `unsubscribed` or `none` based on the message body. `None` indicates this inbound message did not match any of your keywords to opt-in or opt-out a user), "message_body" : (string) the body of the message sent by the user, "campaign_id": (string) id of the campaign if Braze identifies this inbound message is a reply to a campaign,